create3000/x_ite/docs/_posts/tutorials/hello-world.md

 }
 ```

-The Sphere has a radius field, which which is by default 1.
+The Sphere has a radius field, which is by default 1.
 The units in X3D are measured in Meters.
 The Sphere here is a node that is assigned to the *geometry* field of the Shape node.
 The Shape node has a second field *appearance*, which we will use later for texturing.
 The Shape node is assigned to the *children* field of the Transform node.
 The Transform node could have as many children as you want, but this is not always desired.
 The Transform node has special fields *translation*, *rotation* and *scale* for positioning it's children in space.

 Now we have a sphere, but we don't see if it is rotating, let's assign a texture: